-Tenants should do a walk through with the landlord prior to moving in so that both parties can document any existing damages.
-Similarly, both parties should do a walk through before a tenant moves out so they are able to discuss any new issues in person.
-It is recommended that landlords not only do inspections before a new tenant moves in and while they are moving out, but also every few months while the tenant is occupying the space to document any ongoing issues.
+Tenants and landlords should do a walk through prior to move in so that both parties can document any existing damages.
+Both parties should also do a walk through before move out so they’re able to discuss any new issues.

 What If Damages Exceed the Security Deposit Amount?

-If the tenant’s damages exceed the security deposit amount, you may want to consider sending a demand letter.
-This letter not only notifies the tenant that you will not be returning any of their security deposit, but also demands additional funds from them.
-When demanding more money it is critical to have detailed, accurate documentation.
-This is especially important if you end up taking a tenant to small claims court if they refuse to pay.
+If the tenant’s damages exceed the security deposit amount, consider sending a demand letter.
+This letter not only notifies the tenant that you will not be returning any of their security deposit, but it also demands additional funds from them.
+When demanding more money, it’s critical to have detailed, accurate documentation to back up your claims.
+This is especially important if your tenant refuses to pay and the issue escalates to small claims court.